hluk/copyq-commands/Scripts/README.md

 Adds support for some features under Sway Wayland compositor.

-Enable the "Paste Items when Activated" command if you want the activated items (on double-click or Enter key) to be pasted immediately.
+Command "Paste Items when Activated" pastes items when activated (on double-click or Enter key) depending on application configuration (History configuration tab).

 Requirements: